By Adam Weinger

 Has your company considered instituting a volunteer grant program?

 These charitable programs, which are also known as Dollars for Doers programs, are offered by companies as a way to encourage and support volunteerism among employees.
-Volunteer grants are just one of the many types of corporate giving programs, but over the last five years they’ve become the most prevalent type of corporate volunteer program offered.
+Volunteer grants are just one of the many types of corporate giving programs

 The concept is straightforward.
 For each hour an employee volunteers with a nonprofit organization, the company will make a monetary donation to that same nonprofit.
 To promote ongoing volunteerism, many companies require employees to volunteer a minimum number of hours before a Dollars for Doers grant is issued.